-Listen to Internet radio in iTunes on PC
+Listen to internet radio in iTunes on PC

-You can use iTunes to listen to music streamed over the Internet. iTunes can also play many types of audio files available on the Internet, including spoken programs.
+You can use iTunes to listen to music streamed over the internet. iTunes can also play many types of audio files available on the internet, including spoken programs.

-Tune in to Internet stations
+Tune in to internet stations

 In the iTunes app on your PC, choose Music from the pop-up menu at the top left, then click Library.

-Select Internet Radio in the sidebar on the left.
+Click Internet Radio in the sidebar on the left.

 If you don’t see Internet Radio, choose Edit (next to Library in the sidebar), select the Internet Radio checkbox, then click Done.